Print a complete copy of the

 are entered by five (5) individual AU members with surveyed

-lofts at three (3) separate, physical loft locations.*
+lofts at three (3) separate, physical loft locations.* Within

-declared as being official.
+official.
 Separate loft location is defined as an address as

 off location or one that is a regular scheduled delivery point

 for the mails.
 An Individual AU Member is defined as either an

 countermarked to compete in a particular event sponsored by an

 of determining a count for Official race status, a partnership

 (regardless of the number of members in the partnership)